kubernetes-retired/etcdadm/docs/backup-restore.md

 ## How the backup restore works

 The `etcd-manager` continuously runs a reconcile loop.
 If the node has the leadership across peers and has read a `restore-backup` command from the storage, it tries to run it.
-However, until the required number of peers is not reached, the command won't be executed and will log:
+However, until the required number of peers is reached, the command won't be executed and will log:

 ```
 I0619 10:54:59.700623    9271 controller.go:380] got restore-backup command: timestamp:TIME restore_backup:DATA